kdpkst/Person-Database-CPT111/README.md

-# Simple-Java-Program
+# Simple Java Program
-This repo is used to store a simple CW of CPT111
+This repo is used to store the final CW of module CPT111